emmajanedrews/base-template/_posts/2018-02-13-everything-you-need-to-know-about-alternative-financing.md

 Listen: There are loan programs for just about every person and every kind of deal these days.&nbsp;

-We’re all familiar with the cookie cutter loans such as FHA and Conventional, but today I’d like to talk about the other financing opportunities that are out there.
+We’re all familiar with the cookie-cutter loans such as FHA and Conventional, but today I’d like to talk about the other financing opportunities that are out there.

 First of all, **despite what some may have thought, No-Doc and Low-Doc loans are still available.** These loans are great options for people who are self-employed or those who don’t want to go through all the hoops of obtaining a traditional mortgage.

 There’s also the option of fix-and-flip or fix-and-hold loans.
-These are typically short-term interest only rehab loans.
+These are typically short-term interest-only rehab loans.
 If you get your property up to FHA standards, you will likely be able to convert it to a more traditional mortgage with a better financing rate.

-**As always, there are still options for first-time homebuyers, including down payment assistance.** Also, if the new home equity for purchase plan for buyers aged 62 and older is a great option with a loan down payment.
+**As always, there are still options for first-time homebuyers, including down payment assistance.** Also, the new home equity for purchase plan for buyers aged 62 and older is a great option with a loan down payment.

 {% include pullquote.html %}